WebOrigami/docs/content/language/yaml.md

 The `image` property is a string, "images/widget.svg".
 Code that renders this object has to be aware of the path and know what base address the path is relative to.

-In some cases, it may be preferable to actually make the file contents available as a property of the data object.
+In some cases, it may be preferable to make the file _contents_ available as a property of the data object.

 ```yaml
 product: Widget